MicrosoftDocs/winrt-api/windows.graphics.printing.protectedprint/windowsprotectedprintinfo_isprotectedprintenabled.md

 ## -description

-Gets a value indicating wether Windows Protected Print Mode (WPP) is enabled on the current device.
+Gets a value indicating wether Windows protected print mode is enabled on the current device.

 ## -property-value

-True if WPP is enabled; otherwise, false.
+True if Windows protected print mode is enabled; otherwise, false.

 ## -remarks